 sequence movement together in short combinations.

 Students should wear comfortable workout attire.
-Depending on the course curriculum, kneepads or dance shoes may be encouraged; please check your class description on Mindbody for individual course requirements.
+Depending on the course curriculum, kneepads or dance shoes may be encouraged; please check your class description in the bookeo calendar for individual course requirements.

 Pole dance is a form of performing art which combines dance and acrobatics centered on a vertical pole.
 This art form has recently gained popularity as a form of fitness and mainstream entertainment, practised by many enthusiasts in gyms and in dedicated dance studios.
 A wide range of amateur and professional competitions are held in many countries around the world.